Sign Language Interpreter

 Voluntary certification is available from the Canadian Association of Sign Language Interpreters (CASLI).

-Sign language interpreters may be employed by institutions or interpreter referral agencies.
-They may also work as independent contractors.
+Sign language interpreters may work for institutions, interpreter referral agencies, or as independent contractors.

-Interpreters in educational settings may work in public or private elementary or secondary schools, post-secondary schools, or schools for the deaf.
-Interpreters who have business or administrative skills may be hired to co-ordinate interpreting services for agencies, post-secondary and other schools, conventions, or for other short-term assignments.
+Interpreters in educational settings may work in public or private elementary or secondary schools, post-secondary schools, or schools for people with hearing disabilities.
+Interpreters who have business or administrative skills may be hired to coordinate interpreting services for agencies, post-secondary and other schools, conventions, or for other short-term assignments.

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.